 Think of your brand as a person and find 3-5 words to describe it.
 Of course, this will have to do with the purpose of your brand that you’ve identified.
 If your goal is to help ordinary people look like movie stars, then you’re probably trendy and glamorous.
 And if your purpose is to help older people use technology, then you’re smart, caring, and patient.
 Don’t limit your list to adjectives: decide if your brand is a mother or a child; does it float or run?

 There are many ways to choose a name for your brand.
-Personally, I love a good brain dump: just put all your ideas out there (post-it notes, whiteboard), no matter how wild or incomplete, and try to look for emerging patterns.
+Personally, I love a good brain dump: just put all your ideas out there (post-it notes, online whiteboard), no matter how wild or incomplete, and try to look for emerging patterns.